 Sony (SNE) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the electronics and media company had lost 18.31% in the past month.
-In that same time, the Consumer Discretionary sector lost 36.4%, while the S&P 500 lost 28.7%.
+Prior to today's trading, shares of the electronics and media company had lost 10.35% over the past month.
+This has was narrower than the Consumer Discretionary sector's loss of 27.21% and the S&P 500's loss of 24.07% in that time.

 SNE will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect SNE to post earnings of $0.34 per share.
-This would mark a year-over-year decline of 45.16%.
+The company is expected to report EPS of $0.32, down 48.39% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $17 billion, down 11.97% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for SNE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.11% higher.
-SNE currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+SNE is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, SNE is holding a Forward P/E ratio of 12.52.
-This valuation marks a premium compared to its industry's average Forward P/E of 9.01.
+Valuation is also important, so investors should note that SNE has a Forward P/E ratio of 13.63 right now.
+Its industry sports an average Forward P/E of 9.45, so we one might conclude that SNE is trading at a premium comparatively.

 The Audio Video Production industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 24, which puts it in the top 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 96, putting it in the top 38% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.